News and alerts

 You can also use our checklists to make sure your overseas laboratory testing report lists all required information.

 Import permit (if required)

 The sender must sight a copy of the import permit to ensure that they can meet all conditions before sending seeds to Australia.

 Any consignments sent to Australia must be accompanied by a valid copy of the import permit if required under the import conditions.

 Failure to present a valid import permit will result with the seeds being directed for export or destruction.

 Phytosanitary certificate (if required)

 Some seeds may also need a phytosanitary certificate issued by the exporting country’s National Plant Protection Organisation.
-Check BICON if this is required for your seeds and if there are any additional declarations that must be listed on the phytosanitary certificate.
+Check BICON if this is required for your seeds and if there are any additional declarations or treatments that must be listed on the phytosanitary certificate.

 Lodging import documentation